 You’re going to get a huge range of prices for cars relative to your own.
 Ignore the first few pages as those that have ridiculously cheap prices usually means there is something wrong with the vehicles.
 Most will be insurance write-offs, have mileage discrepancies or other major faults that are forcing car owners to sell well below true market values.

 My rule of thumb is pages 4 to 7 (depending on the number of your car type that is for sale) will contain the approximate figures of what you can realistically expect to sell your car for.
 This is where your cars true valuation (the price you will actually get) will be found.
 Look carefully at a few of the ads, check the mileages are similar to yours, ensure the makes and models match that of your car and see if there are any disclosed faults or issues.

 The first page of cars you find that are closely aligned to yours in terms of age, mileage, condition and faults is your sweet spot.
 This is how much you’re going to get for your car if you want to sell it within a 2 week period for somewhere near retail prices.
 You may possibly get more than those listed but it could take a while to achieve.

 Remember that when getting a car value, and putting your car up for sale on Autotrader you want your vehicle to be in the cheapest third of all relative cars for sale.
 This gives you the greatest opportunity to sell up quickly and for a reasonable amount of money.

 Not found what you’re looking for?
 Here’s some more popular car selling articles of mine:

-Sell my car – A complete step by step guide to selling your car privately with Autotrader.co.uk.
+Sell my car and Autotrader prices – A complete step by step guide to selling your car privately with Autotrader.co.uk.
 Use the identical approach that’s helped me sell over 5,000 used cars online.

 Selling with an online buying service – The growth in car buying websites has offered a convenient way for private motorists to sell their car in 24 hours.
 Follow my steps to achieving the best price for your old car.